yinmanlin/IRDPricingLib/README.md

 This is a project aims to provide pricing functionalities for various fixed income products, including swaps, caps/floors, swaptions and exotic products.

 # How to use:
-Step 1: Yield Curve Construction.
+Step 1: Yield Curve Construction. <br>
-Construct current OIS curve and LIBOR forward curve.
+Initialize current OIS curve and LIBOR forward curve with market data.

 OIS is a yield curve class, it reads data from a csv file containing OIS swap market data.
 Initialize the class with today's date (in format of boost::gregorian::date) and the csv filename.
 Csv file fields are Bid, Ask, Daycount, Freq, Maturity Date.